Better-Britain/reports/README.md

 - Reports are written in Markdown, each with a small build script.
 - Content is intended to be inspectable and reviewable.
-- Scores are subjective, I don't know everything.
+- Scores are subjective.
-- If you disagree with choices, please fork and open a PR for substantial changes, or open an issue for tweaks with rationale.
+- Please fork and open a PR for substantial changes, or open an issue for tweaks with rationale.
+Contributions welcome.
-- Method details will be added soon.
-- The site will be promoted to its own repo when I've filled out the main report text Placeholders.